 Sir John Harrington is credited with the invention of the toilet—patented, however, by Alexander Cummings, who called it a flushing water closet.
 Many decades later, Thomas Crapper is credited with improving the early flush toilet.
 Crapper was a plumber that is often mistakenly called ‘John Crapper’.

-Standardized plumbing can be traced back to around 3,000 B.C. when the Indus River Valley civilization used earthen plumbing pipes to provide transportable water and to drain wastes.
+Standardized plumbing can be traced back to around 3,000 B.C. when the Indus River Valley civilization used earthen plumbing pipes to provide transportable water and drain wastes.

 If you have a leaky faucet that drips twice per minute, you’ll waste over a gallon of water in a week.
-This is a mild leak, however waste for more serious leaks can get considerably higher.
+This is a mild leak, however, waste for more serious leaks can get considerably higher.

 President Richard Nixon had set up a White House Special Investigations Unit to plug intelligence leaks in the governmental processes associated with the Vietnam War.
 The members of this convert group were popularly called “plumbers.”